oop7/YTSage/README.md

 - **Trim Video:** Download only specific parts of a video by specifying time ranges (HH:MM:SS format)
 - **Proxy Support:** Use a proxy server for downloads (e.g., `http://<proxy-server>:<port>`)
 - **Force output Format:** Force download in a specific format (e.g., `mp4`, `mkv`) you can find this option in the download settings dialog
+- **History**: View past downloads and their statuses you can redownload or open the file location from the history dialog

 </details>